MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11 find directeory that -not -name to exclude some, outpout line will be counted 12 list (1 by line and sorted newest to oldest (1 - t ) then output head 10 13 uniq q to delete successive copies and sort to avoid that missing copie that are not successive
+11 find directeory that -not -name to exclude some, outpout line will be counted 12 list (1 by line and sorted newest to oldest (1 - t ) then output head 10 13 uniq q to delete successive copies and sort to avoid that missing copie that are not successive 14 grep print line that contains a pattern root, -i to ignore casesentive.